 Frequently Asked Questions

-Our deepest goal is to help students understand the math and science around them so they can be responsible adults and help advance the human race faster than we are currently going.
+Our deepest goal is to help students understand the math and science around them so they can be responsible adults and help advance the human race faster than we are currently.

 We hope to make this as fun for students as possible because, well, it is fun!

-This material is all around us and those that do not understand it do not realize what they are missing out on.
+This material is all around us and those that do not understand it do not realize what they are missing out.
 Anyone who says they don’t use anything they learned in school didn’t learn much in school.

 How does the high school admissions program work?